Attumm/redis-dict/README.md

 ## Features

 * Dictionary-like interface: Use familiar Python dictionary syntax to interact with Redis.
-* Data Type Support: Comprehensive support for various data types, including strings, integers, floats, booleans, lists, dictionaries, sets, and tuples.
+* Data Type Support: Comprehensive support for various data types.
 * Pipelining support: Use pipelines for batch operations to improve performance.
 * Expiration Support: Enables the setting of expiration times either globally or individually per key, through the use of context managers.
 * Efficiency and Scalability: RedisDict is designed for use with large datasets and is optimized for efficiency.
 It retrieves only the data needed for a particular operation, ensuring efficient memory usage and fast performance.